AyoGHub/esp32-4wd-rc-car/README.md

 - Passive buzzer
 - Breadboard
 - Jumper wires
-- 4 wheels and chassis
+- 4 wheels and a chassis

 ## System Design, Wiring and Power